-Bar-height stools are the tallest on this list, usually measuring between 28” – 33” high at the seat.
-This type of seating is usually what you’ll find in restaurants and bars and is best used with bar-height tables that measure 41” – 43” high.
+Bar-height stools are the tallest on this list, usually measuring 28” – 33” high at the seat.
+You’ll typically find this type of seating in restaurants and bars.
+It’s best used with bar-height tables that measure 41” – 43” high.

 Best Selling Table-, Counter-, and Bar-Height Seating